carbonfive/raygun-rails/README.md

 ### Requirements

-To run the specs or fire up the server, be sure you have these installed:
+To run the specs or fire up the server, be sure you have these installed (and running):

 * Ruby 2.2 (see [.ruby-version](.ruby-version)).
 * PostgreSQL 9.x (```brew install postgresql```) with superuser 'postgres' with no password (```createuser -s postgres```).